 - Group plants with like watering needs together.

-- Apply 10 to 15% more water than a container can hold and use a collection mat for excess runoff.
+- Apply 10 to 15 percent more water than a container can hold and use a collection mat for excess runoff.

 - Unless you have a greenhouse full of the same crops, don’t use overhead watering.
 It is wasteful and not useful on a wide variety of plants with different water needs.

 - Install a collection tank for recycled water.
 To minimize your water bill, use drip systems connected to a rain barrel or natural pond.

 - Greenhouse watering systems may take some time to settle into routine.
 Once you have the needs of each kind of plant taken care of and can deal with excess moisture in a conservative manner, the duration and frequency of irrigation can be determined, and delivery can become habitual via a timer or other simple monitoring device.
 The whole process will reduce the need to haul water in and hand irrigate, which can be time consuming and exhausting.